Dynamic Snippets

 Component Way

-A completely different solution uses a different approach to avoid dynamic snippets.
-The trick is to move all the logic into a
+A completely different approach avoids dynamic snippets altogether.
+The trick involves encapsulating the entire logic within a

 , etc. methods):